Need a Safe Place to 'Park' Your Money? Try a used Porsche 911

 The 911 is a Unique Breed

 As with all vehicles, price depreciation is virtually guaranteed-especially if you purchase a new one.
-As almost an absolute rule, the older a vehicle gets, and the more miles you put on it, the less valuable it becomes-this is the norm within the car world, and exceptions to this norm are rare.
+Inevitably, the older a vehicle gets, and the more miles you put on it, the less valuable it becomes-this is the norm within the car world, and exceptions to this norm are rare.
 However, the Porsche 911 is no normal vehicle, and despite over a million made over more than half of a century, they just don't seem to lose the interest of car enthusiasts around the world.

 Evidence of the continuing appeal of the 911 can be found in the chart below, and on our 911 depreciation comparison tool.
 This chart displays the depreciation rate of the 911 against an industry average of luxury vehicles.
 As you can see, the Porsche 911 does in fact depreciate like all vehicles, but it does so at a much slower pace.
-For example, after three years, a 911 will be worth, on average, 71% of its original purchase price, versus the luxury average of just 58%.
-This is a striking difference, and is enough to rank the Porsche 911 in 4th place in value retention (after three years) among our rankings of 69 luxury vehicles.
+For example, after three years, a 911 will be worth, on average, 79% of its original purchase price, versus the luxury average of just 67%.
+This is a striking difference, and is enough to rank the Porsche 911 #1 in value retention (after 3 and 5 years) among our rankings of 69 luxury vehicles.

 Drive a Porsche for Free, if You Make a Thoughtful Purchase